PDC-support/arrhenius-benchmarks/GROMACS/navm-awh/readme.md

 ## How to quantify benchmark performance

-Benchmark performance FOM is ns/day and must be measured in a simulation (post counter reset) of at least least 15 minutes wall-time.
+Benchmark performance FOM is the average ns/day across all ensemble members, and must be measured in a simulation (post counter reset) of at least least 15 minutes wall-time.

-The benchmark can be run on any amount of resources which satisfies the following minimum performance constraints:
+The benchmark can be run on any amount of resources which satisfies the minimum performance constraints described in the next section.
-- On the CPU partition, the average performance per ensemble member must not be lower than 180 ns/day
-- On the GPU partition, the average performance per ensemble member must not be lower than 160 ns/day

-The measured peak ensemble throughput needs to be a *suitained* performance under full machine load, that is N_jobs equal sized ensemble jobs should be executed simultaneously, where N_jobs = N_nodes_tot / num_nodes_used with
+The measured peak ensemble throughput needs to be a *suitained* performance under full machine load, that is N_jobs equal sized ensemble jobs are executed simultaneously, where N_jobs = N_nodes_tot / num_nodes_used with
 * N_nodes_tot the total number of nodes in the respective module
 * num_nodes_used the total number of nodes used for the benchmark run.